FusionSense/RadarPipeline/docs/JetsonConfiguration.md

 ## Extra Configuration Steps

-- Change static IP addresses...
-- You may also choose to add extra users, github accounts...
+- The script configures the Github user as `fusionsense@gmail.com`.
+You may also choose to add extra Linux users with their own Github accounts.
+We suggest using multiple users / accounts for development and the team user / account for demonstrations.
 - You must still configure Github, CMake and OpenCV on your personal computer if you plan to use it as the server